 - Displaying signs of aggression or anxiety by occasionally whining or howling

 - Excessive licking, especially of the paws and feet

 - Not playing or interacting with other dogs

 - Laying back or flattening the ears

 - Regression in behavioral training

-If your furry friend exhibits any of these signs, there’s a good chance that he is depressed for one or more of the reasons mentioned earlier.
+If your furry friend exhibits any of these signs, there’s a good chance that they are depressed.

 How to help your sad dog